-To the knowledge of the REIT, Lotus Crux and its related parties collectively hold an interest of approximately 13.1% in the REIT through ownership of, or the control or direction over, Units and Class B LP Units.
+To the knowledge of the REIT, Lotus Crux and its related parties collectively hold an interest of approximately 12.2% in the REIT through ownership of, or the control or direction over, Units and Class B LP Units.
 For so long as Lotus Crux maintains a significant effective interest in the REIT, Lotus Crux benefits from certain contractual rights regarding the REIT, such as pre-emptive rights to maintain its pro rata ownership interest in the REIT and certain nomination rights.
-Lotus Crux may have the ability to exercise certain influence with respect to the affairs of the REIT and possibly affect the outcome of unitholder votes.
 As a result, Lotus Crux may have the ability to influence certain matters affecting the REIT.

 Accordingly, the Units may be less liquid and worth less than they would if Lotus Crux did not have the ability to influence or determine matters affecting the REIT.
 Additionally, Lotus Crux's effective interest may discourage transactions involving a change of control of the REIT, including transactions in which an investor as a holder of Units might otherwise receive a premium for its Units over the then current market price.
 If Lotus Crux or any of its related parties sells Units in the public market, the market price of the Units could fall.
 The perception among the public that these sales will occur could also produce such effect.